Cynopolis/Mandril-Coater/README.md

 					® Rnnn - the current R rotation in degrees
 					® Fnnn - the current feed rate in mm/sec
-					® Snnn - the current rotational feed rate in deg/sec
+					® Snnn - the current rotational feed rate in deg/sec ○ Relative jump
+			§ !M999,Pxxx,Txxx;
+				□ Pxxx - The number of commands backwards to jump □ Txxx - The number of times to repeat the jump until you stop

 	- Configure commands
 		○ Relative move